cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 4 - Images.md

-# Exercise 4 - Images
+# Solution to Exercise 4 - Images

 In this exercise, you will run a specific version of an image, modify its contents and commit the changes into a new image.